datafruits/streampusher-api/config/blog/_posts/2016-06-08-welcome-to-streampusher.md

 - manage archives and recordings

-In addition, new DJs need to be instructed how to stream, which usually involves downloading (desktop software)[http://freedrool.us/blog/big-list-of-source-clients], giving them credentials to access the server via their streaming software, setting up their DJ software to output audio to the streaming software, and more.
+In addition, new DJs need to be instructed how to stream, which usually involves downloading [desktop software](http://freedrool.us/blog/big-list-of-source-clients), giving them credentials to access the server via their streaming software, setting up their DJ software to output audio to the streaming software, and more.

 Streampusher intends to make this easy and will help you every step of the way.